 Fewer than half of all public school students in the nation are white, yet four out of five teachers are white.
-Part of the reason for this disparity is simple demographics, with there being more white adults than children.
+Part of the reason for this disparity is simple demographics, with there being proportionately more white adults than children.
 However, other factors exacerbate the problem.
-Blacks and Latinos do not earn college degrees at the same rate as whites--though those numbers are steadily improving--so fewer are eligible to teach.
-Fewer black and Latino college graduates consider a teaching career, and for those that do, they are hired and retained at a lower rate than their white counterparts.
+People of color do not earn college degrees at the same rate as whites--though those numbers are steadily improving--so fewer are eligible to teach.
+Fewer people of color who are college graduates consider a teaching career, and for those that do, they pass licensure tests and are hired and retained at a lower rate than their white counterparts.

 Every point in this leaky pipeline must be shored up.